realworldocaml/book/en/compiler-output-formats.md

 Compiling source code into executable programs is a fairly complex process that involves quite a few tools -- preprocessors, compilers, runtime libraries, linkers and assemblers.
-It's important how to understand how these fit together to help with your day-to-day workflow of developing, debugging, maintaining and deploying applications.
+It's important how to understand how these fit together to help with your day-to-day workflow of developing, debugging and deploying applications.

 OCaml has a strong emphasis on static type safety and tries to reject source code that doesn't meet its requirements as early as possible.
-The compiler toolchain implements these checks as a series of transformations that start with the source code.
-Each stage checks some properties and discards information from the previous stage, until the final output is low-level assembly code that no longer knows anything about OCaml modules or objects.
+The compiler does this by running through a series of checks and transformations, beginning from the source code.
+Each stage normally discards some information from the previous stage until the final output is low-level assembly code that doesn't knows anything about OCaml modules or objects.

-TODO note about how this different from JVM/NET w type erasure?
+You don't have to do all this manually, of course.
+The OCaml compiler frontends (`ocamlc` and `ocamlopt`) run through these stages for you, controlled by the command-line options your build system passes to them.

-Much of this complexity is hidden away via the OCaml build system.
-However, you'll sometime need to dive into the toolchain to hunt down a bug or investigate a performance regression.
-In these cases, you can manually run a stage and examine the output more closely.
+Sometimes though, you'll need to dive into the toolchain to hunt down a bug or investigate a performance problem.
+This chapter explains the compiler pipeline in more depth, and the tools you can use to help visualise them.

-It's even possible to compile OCaml to run efficiently on environments such as Javascript or the Java Virtual Machine.
-These are third-party tools that extend the core compilation toolchain, and so it helps to understand how everything fits together before starting to use them.
+It's even possible to compile OCaml to run efficiently on foreign environments such as Javascript or the Java Virtual Machine.
+These aren't supported by the core OCaml distribution, but are third-party tools available on OPAM.
+We'll mention these as we go through the chapter so you can experiment with them too.

 In this chapter, you'll learn:

 * the compilation pipeline and what each stage represents.
 * source preprocessing via `camlp4` and the intermediate forms.
 * the bytecode `ocamlc` compiler and `ocamlrun` interpreter.
-* the native code `ocamlopt` code generator.
+* the native code `ocamlopt` code generator, and debugging and profiling native code.

 ## An overview of the toolchain